divyesh099/Hackathon-Repo/Hackathon_242VMTR01589/README.md

 - "Hello Nova"

 When Nova detects a wake word:
+1. A waving animation appears to confirm that Nova heard you
-1. Nova provides a brief verbal acknowledgment
+2. Nova provides a brief verbal acknowledgment
-2. Nova then listens for your command
+3. Nova then listens for your command

 You can also combine the wake word and command in a single phrase: "Nova, open Chrome"